How to search within the Curricula Workstation

 The curricula are sorted according to the level of education for which they apply.
 These are taken from the International Standard Classification for Education (ISCED) released by UNESCO in 1997.
 Professional qualifications can be searched for separately.

-A free-text search within the texts of the curricula themselves provides entirely new research possibilities.
+A free-text search within the metadata and/or the full-texts of the curricula themselves provides entirely new research possibilities.

 Combinations of drop-down lists and free-text searches are also possible.